4LB / 13LB / 28LB

 Known for their sound temperament and high aptitude for training, German Shepherds have a unique combination of intelligence, agility, strength, and fearlessness that allow them to serve a wide variety of roles, ranging from the family pet to helping stop crime.
 German Shepherds and like breeds require special nutritional attention for their (i) sensitive skin and coat, (ii) bone and joint development and maintenance and (iii) sensitive digestive system.

-The Best Breed German Diet contains perna canaliculus, a natural source of glucosamine derived from the Green-Lipped Sea Mussel which is known to be a requisite in joint fluid development; helping alleviate bone and joint problems often seen in the German Shepherd breed (and other large breeds).
-The German Diet also contains highly-digestible protein sources including chicken, fish and eggs for healthy muscle development and body maintenance.
+The Best Breed German Dog Recipe contains natural sources of glucosamine for joint and connective tissue health.
+The German Dog Recipe also contains highly-digestible protein sources including chicken, fish and eggs for healthy muscle development and body maintenance.
 And high quality sources of fiber to promote healthy intestinal functions.
-I cannot begin to count the cases of diarrhea or constipation I was able to treat by simply adding the correct levels of quality fiber to my patients’ food.
+I cannot begin to count the cases of diarrhea or constipation I was able to help by simply adding the correct levels of quality fiber to my patients’ food.
 The diet also includes high levels of Linoleic, Arachidonic, Omega-3 Fatty Acids and vitamins and minerals, including vitamin-C and vitamin-E, to help maintain a sound immune system for those working and highly active dogs with susceptibility to excess stress on their immune system.

-Chicken Meal, Oatmeal, Brown Rice, Dried Beet Pulp, Chicken Fat [Preserved with Natural Mixed Tocopherols (Vitamin E)], Egg Product, Pearled Barley, Brewers Dried Yeast, Natural Flavor, Menhaden Fish Meal, Lecithin, Menhaden Fish Oil, Flax Seed, Canola Oil, Calcium Carbonate, Kelp Meal, Sea Salt, DL Methionine, L-Lysine, Monosodium Phosphate, Cranberry, Alfalfa Meal, New Zealand Sea Mussel, Ascorbic Acid, Glucosamine, Garlic Powder, Vitamin E Supplement, Biotin, Niacin Supplement, d-Calcium Pantothenate, Vitamin A Acetate, Riboflavin Supplement, Vitamin B12 Supplement, Thiamine Mononitrate, Pyridoxine Hydrochloride, Citric Acid, Vitamin D3 Supplement, Folic Acid, Potassium Chloride, Ferrous Sulfate, Zinc Sulfate, Zinc Proteinate, Iron Proteinate, Zinc Oxide, Copper Sulfate, Manganese Sulfate, Manganese Proteinate, Copper Proteinate, Manganous Oxide, Sodium Selenite, Calcium Iodate.
+Chicken Meal, Oatmeal, Brown Rice, Dried Beet Pulp, Chicken Fat (Preserved with Mixed Tocopherols), Dried Egg, Pearled Barley, Brewers Dried Yeast, Natural Flavor, Menhaden Fish Meal, Lecithin, Menhaden Fish Oil (Preserved with Mixed Tocopherols), Flax Seed, Sunflower Oil (Preserved with Mixed Tocopherols), Dried Kelp, Salt, Taurine, DL-Methionine, L-Lysine, Monosodium Phosphate, Dried Cranberry, Alfalfa Meal, New Zealand Green Mussel, Ascorbic Acid, Vitamin E Supplement, Biotin, Niacin Supplement, d-Calcium Pantothenate, Vitamin A Acetate, Riboflavin Supplement, Vitamin B12 Supplement, Thiamine Mononitrate, Pyridoxine Hydrochloride, Citric Acid, Vitamin D3 Supplement, Folic Acid, Potassium Chloride, Ferrous Sulfate, Zinc Sulfate, Zinc Proteinate, Iron Proteinate, Zinc Oxide, Copper Sulfate, Manganese Sulfate, Manganese Proteinate, Copper Proteinate, Manganous Oxide, Sodium Selenite, Calcium Iodate.

 |Crude Protein (Minimum)||25.0%|